 Soul Eater has an episode devoted entirely to the main characters taking a test.
 This includes Soul's AWESOME CHEATING SKILLS, Patty's AWESOME GIRAFFE MAKING/KILLING SKILLS and Liz's AWESOME HAIR PLUCKING SKILLS.
 Black☆Star's AWESOME AUTOGRAPH, written in blood, with a backing track of heavy metal.
-Death the Kidd suffers, sweats, cries and finally dies for not being able to WRITE A PERFECTLY SYMMETRIC LETTER "K".
+Death the Kidd suffers, sweats, and cries for not being able to WRITE A PERFECTLY SYMMETRIC LETTER "K".
 Then, horror of horrors, his pencil broke and his testpaper ripped!
 His shock and disgust were so great, he coughs up blood and dies!
 (Not really.
 As the son of the Grim Reaper himself, it's debatable whether he actually can die).

-Rio -Rainbow Gate!- turns casino games into something on par with Yu-Gi-Oh!.
+This anime turns casino games into something on par with Yu-Gi-Oh!.
 A game of poker is represented with Rio talking to the cards in some sort of flowery dreamspace while her opponent summons giant charred slabs of cards down from the heavens.
 Casinos are loud and over the top already, Rio just makes it more so.